Thankfulness for a Cat and a Veterinarian

 On Thanksgiving night, we had our dinner and prepared some turkey to take to Zorro in the hospital when we were going to pick him up.
 While we were waiting in the room to see him again and go over the discharge instructions, the veterinarian came in and told us he had unexpectedly passed away.
 I had known death before but not one that affected me so greatly.
 Even though he was gone, our veterinarian still took the time to answer any questions we had and assured us that we hadn’t done anything wrong.
 We simply had been uninformed to be able to recognize the problem and get him help sooner but as he had improved, his passing was not fully explainable.

 The light bulb clicked on…I made the decision to pursue a career as a veterinarian.
 Sure I loved animals all along.
 It wasn’t because of the money (because honestly, veterinarians don’t get paid as much as people think).
 It wasn’t because of the high ratios of women to men in the profession (as my grandfather kidded me).
+It wasn’t because there were so many veterinary jobs out there that I felt a need to fill them all.
 It was simply a chance to be able to help both people and animals at the same time.
 I had always been community service oriented and enjoyed helping others but until this moment it hadn’t clicked.